-How Much RAM Do You Actually Need in 2023?
+How Much RAM Do You Actually Need in 2024?

-In 2023, the jobs and applications you use will determine how much RAM is necessary.
+In 2024, the jobs and applications you use will determine how much RAM is necessary.
 Basic functions like browsing or writing require 4 GB or more RAM while gaming, video editing, and multitasking need 8 GB or more.
 Run resource-intensive apps with 16 GB or more.
 Having more memory than necessary can improve your computer’s performance overall.

 What about RAM speed?

-DDR4 RAM speeds in 2023 range from 3200 MHz to 4800 MHz.
+DDR4 RAM speeds in 2024 range from 3200 MHz to 4800 MHz.
 For optimal efficiency, make sure the speed of your RAM matches that of other components on your computer.

-How Much RAM Do You Actually Need in 2023?
+How Much RAM Do You Actually Need in 2023

 It is Important to check the specifications of your processors as some may features memory controllers that are incomplte with certain frequencies.

-Is 64GB Too Much For Gaming?
+64GB: Is It Too Much Memory For Gaming?

 Read Also: Mi Notebook Pro 15 Enhanced Edition With 10th Gen Intel Core Processors, up to 1TB SSD Launched in India